Scalarm/scalarm_experiment_manager/README.md

 rake service:non_digested
 ```

-With the configuration as above Experiment Manager will be listening on linux socket.
+With the configuration as above Experiment manager will be listening on linux socket.
 To make it available for other services we will use a HTTP server - nginx - which will also handle SSL.

 To configure NGINX you basically need to add some information to NGINX configuration, e.g. in the /etc/nginx/conf.d/default.conf file.